 Empowering Indigenous Family Workers by Degree.
 Co-authored with Dr Kerry Proctor and Robyne Latham - The Bouverie Centre, La Trobe University.
 Australian Philanthropy, Dec 2011, Issue 80.

 This research successfully contributed to deepening an understanding of how therapists make sense of, speak about, work with and are challenged by sibling sexual abuse (SSA).
 It also identified the importance of compassion satisfaction and the idea of hope in sustaining therapists whilst they undertake such challenging work.
 Key findings and recommendations for working with SSA were made in regard to the use of a collaborative approach with both colleagues and families, the use of clear, non-judgemental language that recognises the impact of SSA on victims and assists the young person who perpetrated the abuse to be accountable, whilst remaining aware of and balancing the different perspectives, understandings and therapeutic needs of all family members.
 Recommendations regarding the support of therapists included the importance of space and time to think about the work and its impact on therapists and of bringing hope into the therapist’s frame of reference.
 This action research has also led to a number of conference papers, the development of seminars and workshops to develop therapists’ understanding of and skills in working with SSA, scholarly contributions to journals and consultations to therapists both within and outside the sexual assault sector.

 Date PhD research commenced: 2007

-Output: Aspects of the work have been presented in a range of professional contexts.
+Output: Aspects of the work have been presented in a range of professional contexts, including one of the Keynote presentations at the 2017 Australian Psychologists and Counsellors in Schools National Conference.
 An interview by Cindy Tarczon, Australian Centre for the Study of Sexual Assault, was also conducted in 2012.